rlesperance/CAMA_Integration/Append_FS.md

 2. Creates a database query joining them together
 3. Exports the data to a new layer
 4. Uses the delete and append tools in ArcGIS

+Caveat:
+The query layer here assumes a one to one join with the CAMA table.
+If there is a one to many join [review this support document](https://support.esri.com/en-us/knowledge-base/how-to-use-manytomany-joins-via-a-query-layer-000012705) when constructing.
+When the query is created, copying to a new feature class should be done to ensure a unique ObjectID.

 ## Set up code